 The situation

 While most companies have policies on preventing bullying and harassment in the workplace, too many organisations have workplace cultures in which people are afraid to challenge inappropriate behaviour or are not treated seriously when they do so.
-As a result, far too many employees continue to face bullying and harassment in the workplace.
+As a result, far too many employees continue to face unfair treatment in the workplace.
+As well as the ethical importance of treating everyone with dignity and respect, there is a strong business case for employers to tackle bullying and harassment.
+By doing so they can build higher levels of inclusivity and employee commitment and morale.
+This can result in better performance and productivity, as well as lower levels of employee absence and turnover.
+There is a also a compliance issue, because employers have a duty of care for employees to ensure they work in safe working environment.

 CIPD viewpoint

 Organisations should not tolerate any form of unfair treatment such as bullying or harassment.
-Though some of the reasons for this are obvious (legal and reputational risk, work and underperformance), employers also have a duty of care to ensure that employees work in a safe environment, are treated with respect, and enjoy quality of working life.
+Employers have a duty of care to ensure that employees work in a safe environment, are treated with respect, and enjoy quality of working life.

-Workers subjected to bullying or harassment can experience high stress, loss of confidence and motivation and higher levels of sickness absence, all of which may lead to increased staff turnover and less productive teams.
+Workers subjected to bullying or harassment can experience stress, loss of confidence and motivation, and higher levels of sickness absence and disputes, all of which may lead to increased staff turnover and less productive teams.

 Employers should have clear policies on dignity and respect at work, highlighting the behaviours expected by all employees.
 Managers at all levels should understand their role in leading by example, challenging inappropriate behaviour, and responding promptly and consistently to any complaints of bullying or harassment.

-All allegations of bullying and harassment should be taken seriously and managed consistently, with formal action taken where necessary.
+All allegations of bullying and harassment should be taken seriously and investigated promptly and fairly, with formal action taken where necessary.

 Actions for the UK Government